Benefits of Horse Riding & Equine Therapy

 Horse and Rider Connection

 There is an outstanding and powerful emotional connection between humans and horses.
-Many riders experience this unique horse-rider connection which provides long-lasting emotional benefits.
-The communication between horse and rider promotes physiological systems including speech.
+Many riders experience this unique horse-rider connection, which provides long-lasting emotional benefits.
+Communication between horse and rider promotes physiological systems, including speech.
 Speech therapy can be used during therapeutic riding sessions in addition to physical therapy.
 Exercises used during speech therapy support speech and language development.

 There are many cases of non-verbal children speaking their first words during equine-assisted activities and therapies.
-The unique connection between horse and rider prompts children to exercise their communication skills through the use of a horse name or simple command.
+The unique connection between horse and rider prompts children to exercise their communication skills by using a horse’s name orsimple command.
 Horseback riding provides psychological, physical, and physiological benefits to the riders through equine bonding.

-You can also contribute HART by making a direct donation through their website below or volunteer your time.
-As a special needs mom myself, this organization is near & dear to my heart as I watched my daughter gain skill, confidence, knowledge and emotional skills with each lesson.
+You can also contribute to HART by making a direct donation through their website below or volunteer your time.
+As a special needs mom myself, this organization is near & dear to my heart, as I watched my daughter gain skills, confidence, knowledge, and emotional skills with each lesson.

 3330 Perkinson Ln, Merritt Island, FL 32953